k155cvut/cart/docs/practicals/Geocoding.md

 !!! abstract "My favourite artist tour"
     **TASK:**

     Make a map showing the tour of your favourite artist on a selected continent in one year.
-Your map should display all the locations that the artist visited during the tour and the date of the concert at that location.
+Your map should display following information:

+    - all the locations that the artist visited during the tour
+    - the total revenue from concerts in a given location

     <br>
     **DATA SOURCES:**